patriciogonzalezvivo/eyeo16/README.md

 Note:
-Also lead me to work in the open... which lead me here today.
+Also lead me to work in the open... which lead me here today with you.

 --